stoplightio/spectral/CONTRIBUTING.md

 If it is related to Spectral, we consider it a contribution.

 If you are new to contributing to open source, GitHub has created a helpful guide with lots of resources [here](https://opensource.guide/how-to-contribute/).
-If you want more help, post in our [Community forum](https://community.stoplight.io/c/open-source) or send us an email to [support@stoplight.io](mailto:support@stoplight.io).
+If you want more help, post in our [Community forum](https://community.stoplight.io/c/open-source) or send an email to [support@stoplight.io](mailto:support@stoplight.io).
 We are happy to help you out there.

 We want to encourage everyone to be welcoming to newcomers and encourage new contributors from all backgrounds.